benhorst/peerjs-dispatch/README.md

 At this time, the options to configure a different peer server are not tested nor supported.
 If you are interested in this, please open a PR or see Issue #1.

 ## Usage

+### Add the Package

+To use our registry:
+`echo "@benhorst:registry=https://npm.pkg.github.com" >> .npmrc`

+Then install the package:
+`npm install @benhorst/peerjs-dispatch` or `yarn add @benhorst/peerjs-dispatch`

+### Implement in your Code

+You'll need to create a Reducer that drives your state.
+You'll want to add that to a Provider so the rest of your code can get at the state and allow it to dispatch actions.
+When you do this, we set up and manage a connection to the host for you!

 ```jsx
 // if you have a complex reducer, consider using `immer` to `produce` your new state.